LittleBigRefresh/Docs/Docs/topics/patching/psp.md

 On your PSP's XMB, select `Network` → `Internet Browser`.
 Navigate to the `Address` bar at the top of the screen, and type in `http://psp.littlebigrefresh.com:2095`.
-Select `Download Allefresher`, then select `Memory Stick` (if that is unavailable, select `System Storage`).
+Select `Download Allefresher`, then select `Memory Stick`.
+If `Memory Stick` is unavailable, select `System Storage` instead.
 Do the same for `LittleBigRefresh (Domain)` and `LittleBigRefresh (Format)`.
 This installs the plugin, and sets it up to connect to LittleBigRefresh.

 If you are running PRO-C or ME firmware and cannot edit your plugin list, you can scroll down on the website and download `game.txt` to download a pre-setup config file for Refresh.
-This will clear out all other plugins.
+Please note that doing this will clear out all of your enabled plugins.
-If you can edit your plugin list, add a new line containing `ms0:/SEPLUGINS/Allefresher.prx 1` to your `game.txt` file located in the `ms0:/SEPLUGINS/` folder.
+If you *can* easily edit your plugin list, you can add a new line containing `ms0:/SEPLUGINS/Allefresher.prx 1` to your `game.txt` file located in the `ms0:/SEPLUGINS/` folder to enable the plugin.
-You may have to create this file/folder if it does not exist.
+If the `ms0:/SEPLUGINS/` directory or the `game.txt` file within doesn't exist, you can create them yourself.

 On ARK-4, you can install the plugin using the built-in file manager.
 Navigate to the ARK-4 custom launcher, press <shortcut>△</shortcut>, then go to `Files`.